Skip to content

 Tenants’ liability insurance protects you from costs arising from accidental damage to your landlord's property, including fixtures and fittings.

-For instance, if you inadvertently step through your ceiling while in the loft, leave the bath on and caused water damage or break a window, tenants' liability insurance can help with the cost of repairs or replacements.
+So, if you inadvertently put a hole the wall, leave the bath on and cause water damage, or break a window, tenants' liability insurance can help with the cost of repairs or replacements.

 What's more, there is often a cap on the payout amount for accidental damage, so it's important to verify your policy's limit to ensure it meets your requirements.